-The West Kilimanjaro landscape is a stunning and awe-inspiring region that connects the slopes of Africa’s tallest mountain, Mount Kilimanjaro, to Kenya’s Amboseli National Park.
-This area is not only a haven for wildlife but also serves as a crucial passage for Amboseli elephants and a hunting ground for large carnivores.
-It is a remote and community-owned Wildlife Management Area nestled at the base of Mount Kilimanjaro, offering travelers access to a wild and breathtakingly beautiful portion of Masailand.
-Situated south of Amboseli National Park and west of Mount Kilimanjaro, West Kilimanjaro is considered off-the-beaten-path.
+The West Kilimanjaro landscape is a very fertile and arable region for most of the part with a few parts that are barren and wildlife abundant that connects the slopes of Africa’s tallest mountain, Mount Kilimanjaro, to Kenya’s Amboseli National Park.
+This secluded, remote and community-owned Wildlife Management area is not only a haven for wildlife but also serves as a crucial passage for Amboseli elephants and a hunting ground for large carnivores.
+It is a remote and community-owned Wildlife Management Area nestled at the base of Mount Kilimanjaro, offering travellers access to a wild and breathtakingly beautiful portion of Masailand.
+West Kilimanjaro is located south of Amboseli National Park and west of Mount Kilimanjaro, West Kilimanjaro is considered an off-the-beaten path.
 It is surrounded by the magnificent Mount Kilimanjaro in the east, while Arusha National Park and Mount Meru lie to its southwest.
 Here, an incredible variety of wildlife coexists harmoniously with Maasai ranchers, creating a unique and vibrant ecosystem.
 One of the main attractions of West Kilimanjaro is its sheer beauty.
 As Kilimanjaro emerges from the clouds at dawn and twilight, you can witness a mesmerizing panorama that includes Mount Meru, Longido Mountain, and Namanga Mountain on the horizon.
 Throughout your thrilling journey to West Kilimanjaro, you will be able to see the foothills of Kilimanjaro and occasionally catch a glimpse of its majestic snow-capped peaks.
 The open and deserted savannahs, adorned with acacia trees and wild vegetation, add to the breathtaking scenery.
 By exploring West Kilimanjaro, you also get the opportunity to immerse yourself in the rich culture of the local Maasai community.
 The property is leased by the Maasai, and the concession works closely with them, emphasizing their commitment to wildlife and conservation.
-This collaboration provides a unique chance to learn more about the vibrant Maasai culture and their deep connection with the land.
+This collaboration provides a unique chance to learn more about the vibrant Maasai culture and its deep connection with the land.

 West Kilimanjaro, a conservation area of considerable biogeographical importance, encompasses the western part of Mount Kilimanjaro and the surrounding montane forests.
 The Kilimanjaro Forest Reserve (EFR) extends across the entire western montane forest to include the lower montane forests at 2000m.
 These forests receive more rain than those to the east and are generally lusher, providing a suitable habitat for elephants.
 The EFR, in turn, is bordered by the west by the ‘dry’ montane forest of the West Kilimanjaro Game Controlled Area.
 Spanning altitudes of 1400 – 1700m, this GCA is named ‘dry forest’ because, compared with the higher rainfall zone further west, the forest is situated in a transitional climate and can be considered an ecotone between the forest and the drier savannah.